ruthlee/CS-notes/vim_intro.md

  - $ : to end of line
  - 0 : to beginning of line
  - H M L : to high, middle, low positions
+ - shift + arrow : moves by entire words (same as w BUT IN EDITING MODE)

 Text editing:
  - i : start editing mode